 This can be a good thing!
 It allows YOU, the followers, to give feedback early, so that we can make easy changes to give YOU what you want!

 So criticize away!
 Just keep it civil!

 If you're reading this, then no. There is no point in letting a project die without notice.
-If we were to die, we'd be sure to let you know, however we have absolutely zero plans on doing so, and the mod is currently going strong.
+If we were to die, we'd be sure to let you know, but now that we're in Beta, development is going stronger than ever!